 How to photograph food quickly

-● Limit depth of field with a wide aperture (f/1.8 – f/5.6) and focus near the front edge of the food.
+- Limit depth of field by using a wide aperture (f/1.8 – f/5.6) and then focus near the front edge of the food

 How to photograph food with a smartphone

-These applications allow you to manage color balance and specially ISO.
-Do you know why when you take a picture in low-light conditions the result is a real disaster?
-It’s all because of ISO, which is a parameter that indicates the sensitivity of a photograph to light.
-The lower the ISO, the more light it will take, but the higher the ISO, the less light will be necessary.
+These two applications enable you manage balance colour and ISO when taking food pictures.
+ISO is a parameter that is used to indicate the sensitivity of a photograph to light.
+The lower the ISO, the more light the picture will take but with a higher ISO, the less light the picture will need.

 2. Use both hands to prevent blurring